No excuse needed for roses...

 No excuse is needed to buy some new David Austin Roses.
-My latest purchases have all been planted near the Herb Spiral and the Pergola.
+I have a clutch of these beauties growing in the gardens by the back lawn.

 Droopy bloomers?
 Oops...